Last Updated January 19, 2021

 Below you will find updated FAQs on specific topics, but here are the key takeaways from the most recent DSH/ICE guidance:

 - All new students studying in the U.S. for the fall 2020 and spring 2021 semester must have an in-person component in your course schedule.
 The Department of Homeland Security (DHS) has not issued additional guidance for the Spring 2021 semester so schools must follow the guidance issued on August 7, 2020 .
 Given the many different programs within Yale, specific questions about enrollment options for the spring semester are best answered by directly communicating with your school.

-- Continuing students in F-1 Active status are permitted to study in-person, 100% online or a combination of both.
+- Continuing students in F-1 Active status on March 9, 2020 are permitted to study in-person, 100% online or a combination of both.
 Continuing students who chose to study remotely from outside the U.S. may do so and will retain their active SEVIS record.

 - Students currently outside the U.S. need to be mindful of other international travel issues such as travel restrictions, transit rules, availability of flights, and limited operations at the U.S. Embassies/Consulates.
 Please review the OISS Current Travel Restrictions Page.

 Note: J-1 students operate under different guidance issued by the U.S. Department of State.
-This week there was an announcement to schools permitting “altered modalities” of study during the COVID-19 emergency either in-person, or online for Fall 2020 .
+In the fall, the J-1 Exchange Visitor program announced that it is permitting “altered modalities” of study during the COVID-19 emergency either in-person.
+There has been no future guidance since the fall. .

-In addition to the FAQs below please continue to monitor university, and school specific policy regarding the fall semester including the recent communication about the Fall semester from President Salovey and Provost Strobel.
+In addition to the FAQs below please continue to monitor university, and school specific policy regarding the spring semester including the recent Yale community messages.

 Advisers remain available by email and Zoom appointment to answer your questions, and our visa sponsorship work has continued uninterrupted.
 Arrangements will be made upon request for those who need updated visa documents.
 Delivery will either be electronic or in paper.